Lower readmissions and costs. See the CCM claims data.

 Why are care coordination activities important?

-Care coordination has the opportunity to greatly impact our health care system as a whole.
-Its activities lead to more effective care, improved quality, and better health outcomes for patients.
-As our aging population grows and requires more care needs, care coordination can close care gaps and deliver a higher quality of life for our population.
-For example, complex patients with multiple providers and chronic conditions tend to create the opportunity for gaps in care.
-With care coordination, these patients’ needs are addressed in a methodical and deliberate way so that nothing is missed.
-Readmissions are reduced, ED visits are avoided, and the patient has better outcomes simply because their care team was paying attention and addressing the situation.
+Care coordination has the opportunity to greatly impact our healthcare system as a whole.
+It leads to more effective care, improved quality, and better health outcomes for patients.
+As our aging population grows and requires more care, care coordination can close care gaps and deliver a higher quality of life for older adults.

 Empower your providers and delight your patients!